Welcome to the Child Support Lien Network

-A company may register for access to the Indiana Insurance Intercept database via the Internet by clicking on the Register navigation link on the left side of this page.
+A company may register for access to the Indiana Insurance Intercept database via the Internet by clicking on the Register button at the top of this page.
 Companies must complete all the information requested on this page.

 Companies must also print out a copy of the Confidentiality Statement, fill it out and fax it to (781) 623-8030.

 Once your company information has been reviewed and your signed confidentiality statement has been received, secure access to the Insurance Intercept Database will be approved.
 Your company will be notified via e-mail of access approval.
 This notice will include the user id you have been assigned, the web site address and basic instructions.